top of page

 When the pits opened for the TCR competitors, Morris brought the car to the attention of the Bryan Herta Autosport with Curb Agajanian crew with Hagler getting behind the wheel.
 With the majority of the TCR class machines pitting at the same time, it was a tight pit lane and Hagler lost out to several of her rivals.
 As a result, she restarted from fifth position with the Baker Racing machine of Sam Baker yet to stop.

-Just over an hour of the season finale remained when the green flag was displayed and although falling behind Kuno Wittmer at the restart, Hagler was able to negotiate the off-strategy car of Baker.
+Just over an hour of the season finale remained when the green flag was displayed and although falling behind Karl Wittmer at the restart, Hagler was able to negotiate the off-strategy car of Baker.
 One lap later, a third full course yellow period of the race was required when Baker’s Audi RS3 TCR blew a tyre and left significant debris on the track.

 Restarting in fifth position, Hagler’s pace was excellent as she set a lap time faster than Morris had earlier managed and missed out on the fastest lap of the race in the TCR class by less than half a second.